clp/learn_python/find_answers/README_2.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this time, the natural language processing routines
-included in the nltk_ex25.py program
+included in the nltk_ex25.py module
 are called from the main fga*.py program.
-You need not run the nltk*.py program separately.
+Do not run the nltk*.py module separately.

-For debugging and development,
-you can run this program directly, eg:

- * ``python nltk_ex25.py``

 Notes